 2. Personal data we collect about you

-We collect personal data from you when you use our website, services or contact us.
+We collect personal data from you when you accept the cookies that allow full functionality of our website, services or complete the contact us form asking for further information.

-We may collect and process the following categories of information about you:
+We may collect and process the following categories of information about you if there is a legitimate or contractual interest / need to do so:

 Sensitive personal data

-In the course of providing services to you, we do not collect information that could reveal your racial or ethnic origin, physical or mental health, religious beliefs or alleged commission or conviction of criminal offences.
+In the course of providing services to you, we do not request information that could reveal your racial or ethnic origin, physical or mental health, religious beliefs or alleged commission or conviction of criminal offences.
 Such information is considered “sensitive personal data” under the UK Data Protection Act 1998 and other data protection laws.
 You should only ever provide this information if you are happy to give your explicit consent, it is necessary, or you have deliberately made it public.
-By providing any sensitive personal data you explicitly agree that it may be collected and used in order to provide third party services.
-Triad will not collect or store Sensitive Personal Data unless you an employee of the company and we have a legitimate reason to do so in the proper provision of our engagement with you.
+By providing any sensitive personal data you explicitly agree that it may be collected and used in order to provide any agreed services.
+Triad will not collect or store sensitive personal data unless you are an employee of the company or we have a legitimate reason to do so in the proper provision of our engagement with you.

 3. How and why we use your personal data